 - The sound of children playing and billiard balls bouncing on their own has been heard on many occasions.

 The Hamilton-Turner mansion became the Hamilton-Turner Inn when it was purchased by Nancy Hillis in 1991.
 Hillis was the inspiration for the character Mandy in “Midnight in the Garden of Evil.”

 This historic home has one other alleged link to fame.
 I had the privilege of taking a ghost tour of the area earlier this year and was pleasantly surprised to learn that a young artist once stayed at the home.
 This artist would be seen, daily, sitting in Lafayette square, sketching the Victorian home.
 The young artist was Walt Disney.
 It is believed that those sketched are said to have inspired the Haunted Mansion.

 Ready to visit the Hamilton-Turner Inn?
-Reservations can be made via their website or call them at 888-448-8849.
+Find the best rate for the Hamilton-Turner Inn on Trip Advisor.
 The historic mansion is located at 330 Abercorn Street, Savannah GA, 31401.

 Have you visited the Hamilton-Turner Inn?
 Did anything go “bump in the night” during your stay?
 Please share your ghostly tales in the comments below.